NathanielWatife/E-commerce-REST-API/README.md

 - For token-in-header flows the frontend still reads a local token from localStorage and sets the `Authorization` header.
 Both approaches are supported.
 - Ensure `CORS_ORIGIN` on the backend includes your frontend host when running in production.

+## Email Verification & Password Reset

+User signup requires email verification.
+On signup, a 6‑digit code is emailed to the user.
+They can verify via:

+- The code input on the frontend Register page (second step), or
+- A direct link in the email that opens the Verify page: `${CLIENT_URL}/verify-email?email=...`

+Endpoints

+- `POST /api/auth/signup` — create user and send 6‑digit verification code
+- `POST /api/auth/verify-email` — body: `{ email, token }` to verify account
+- `POST /api/auth/reset-verification` — body: `{ email }` to resend verification code
+- `POST /api/auth/forgot-password` — body: `{ email }` to send password reset code
+- `POST /api/auth/reset-password` — body: `{ email, token, newPassword }` to reset password

+Emails include both the 6‑digit code and a convenience link to the corresponding frontend pages using `CLIENT_URL`:

+- Verify: `${CLIENT_URL}/verify-email?email=...`
+- Reset: `${CLIENT_URL}/reset-password?email=...&code=...`

+Make sure `CLIENT_URL` points at your deployed frontend in production (e.g., `https://app.example.com`).

 Useful files

 - `index.js` — backend entry (CORS config and routes)
 - `utils/logger.js` — centralized logging (winston)
+- `utils/openaiClient.js` — OpenAI helper used by the complaint chatbot
 - `raddazle/vite.config.js` — frontend dev proxy for `/api` -> backend
 - `raddazle/src/services/api.js` — axios instance (now uses withCredentials)